lucascoelhof/CarND-LaneLines-P1/README.md

 This pipeline was specifically designed and calibrated for this specific set of example images and videos.
 Thus, in different lighting conditions, or even different pavement color, this algorithm can behave unexpectedly.
 I personally don't expect that it will work at all in low light conditions like in the dark.
-Moreover, objects on the road or even dirt can arguably confuse the pipeline.
+Moreover, objects on the road or even dirt can potentially confuse the pipeline.

 ## Possible improvements
-One immediate improvement I can propose is to find a way to automatically calibrate the canny transform based on the current lighting of the image.
-I could see that there are some pages about auto-canny, like [here](https://www.pyimagesearch.com/2015/04/06/zero-parameter-automatic-canny-edge-detection-with-python-and-opencv/) but I expect that during this Self-Driving Car Engineer Nanodegree we will learn more exciting and effective techniques to treat that.
-Another possible improvement would be to have a configuration file instead of the `Configuration` class I'm using.
-I haven't done that because I did not want to include other dependencies than the ones from the course example, but in a field implementation I would definitely use configuration files instead of changing the code for that.
+One immediate improvement I can propose is to find a way to automatically calibrate the Canny transform based on the current lighting of the image.
+I could see that there are some pages about auto-Canny, like [here](https://www.pyimagesearch.com/2015/04/06/zero-parameter-automatic-canny-edge-detection-with-python-and-opencv/) but I expect that during this Self-Driving Car Engineer Nanodegree we will learn more exciting and effective techniques to treat that.
+Another possible improvement would be to have a configuration file instead of the _Configuration_ class I'm using.
+I haven't done that because I did not want to include other dependencies than the ones from the course example, but in a real implementation I would definitely use configuration files instead of changing the code for that.